Games & Quizzes

 /ˈfōkəs/

 focus of interest or activity.
-To see clearly by adjusting your eyes or a camera.
+To keep your attention, concentration on one thing.

 /əˈstabliSHt/

 having existed or done something for long time and therefore recognized and generally accepted.
-To use facts, evidence to show truth or clarity.
+To set or create something to last for a long time.